Skip to Content

 What are The Most Common Violent Crimes in Tennessee?

 Violent crimes encompass a broad range of offenses that involve physical harm, the threat of harm, or the use of force against another person.
 Tennessee law categorizes these crimes based on their severity, intent, and circumstances.
 Prosecutors aggressively pursue convictions in these cases, often seeking the maximum penalties allowed by law.
-A Clarksville violent crimes defense attorney works to protect the rights of individuals accused of such offenses, ensuring that law enforcement and the prosecution adhere to legal standards and do not overreach in their pursuit of a conviction.
+A Clarksville violent crimes defense attorney works to protect the rights of individuals accused of such offenses, helping to ensure that law enforcement and the prosecution follow legal standards and do not overreach in their pursuit of a conviction.

 Common violent crimes prosecuted in Tennessee include: